Ploceidae: Taxonomy and systematics

-The family Ploceidae was introduced (as Ploceïdes) by the Swedish zoologist Carl Jakob Sundevall in 1836.
+The family Ploceidae was introduced (as Ploceïdes) by Swedish zoologist Carl Jakob Sundevall in 1836.
 Phylogenetic studies have shown that the family is sister to a clade containing the families Viduidae and Estrildidae Their common ancestor lived in the middle Miocene around 18 million years ago.

-A 2017 molecular phylogenetic study by Thilina de Silva and collaborators as well as an expanded study by the same group published in 2019 have indicated that the genus Ploceus as currently defined is polyphyletic.
+A 2017 molecular phylogenetic study by Thilina de Silva and collaborators, as well as an expanded study by the same group published in 2019 have indicated that the genus Ploceus as currently defined is polyphyletic.
 A cladogram based on these results is shown below.

 Genera

-The family includes 15 genera with a total of 126 species.
+The family includes 16 genera with a total of 122 species.
 For more detail, see list of Ploceidae species.

 Description

 The males of many species in this family are brightly coloured, usually in red or yellow and black.
 Some species show variation in colour only in the breeding season.
 These are seed-eating birds with rounded conical bills.